 Mr. Beckenbaugh holds a B.A. in Political Science from the University of Northern Iowa and an M.A.P.A., with an emphasis in Industrial Relations, from the University of Iowa.

 Commissioner Thaler holds a master’s degree in Public Policy from Harvard University, a J.D. from New York University, where he was a Norman Ostrow Scholar and an editor on the Moot Court Board, and a B.A. in International Relations and Spanish, Summa Cum Laude, from Tulane University, where he was elected to Phi Beta Kappa.
 Commissioner Thaler has also authored or co-authored several publications relating to workplace issues for several international organizations and U.S. government agencies.
 Since 2014, Commissioner Thaler has been an Adjunct Professor of Conflict Management at Drew University, where he was the 2018 recipient of the Thomas H. Kean Award for excellence in graduate teaching.

 Chief Operating Officer

-Mr. Goldstein’s 25+ year career in public service, business, and military life has included positions in the U.S. Marine Corps and Amy National Guard, and most recently as a member of the Senior Executive Service, serving as Executive Officer and Director of Operations, Management and Technology Office within the Substance Abuse Mental Health Services Administration (SAMHSA).
-In that role, he provided executive leadership to federal, state, public, and private organizations to develop comprehensive prevention systems to reduce the impact of substance use and misuse and mental illness within America’s communities.
-Before joining SAMHSA, Mr. Goldstein was the Assistant Branch Head for Behavioral Health Integration at Headquarters, United States Marine Corps (HQMC).
-In this capacity, he led public health initiatives which included research and program evaluation, data surveillance, program development, and information technology for Marine Corps Behavioral Health programs.
-His previous positions include Senior Drug Policy Advisor within the Immediate Office of the Assistant Secretary for Health, Department of Health and Human Services, a drug demand reduction analyst, a prevention specialist, and substance abuse counselor.
-Mr. Goldstein is also a National Guardsman with more than 27 years of military service.
+Mr. Goldstein was previously the Assistant Branch Head for Behavioral Health Integration at Headquarters Marine Corps (HQMC), In this capacity he led public health initiatives which included research and program evaluation, data surveillance, program development and information technology for Marine Corps behavioral health programs.
+His previous positions include Senior Drug Policy Advisor within the Immediate Office of the Assistant Secretary for Health, Department of Health and Human Services, a program analyst at HQMC, Drug Demand Reduction program manager at Edwards Air Force Base.
+Mr. Goldstein is also a Virginia Army Nation Guardsmen with over 27 years of military service.